Vvaradinov/evmos-erc20/README.md

 ```

 Now we can check to see if `nick_validator` has the tokens we just transferred.
-In your terminal type the following command making sure to replace with your own address:
+In your terminal type the following command making sure to replace `erc20-contract-address` and
+`user-address` with your own:

 `go run main.go balanceOf erc20-contract-address user-address`